AjUthaya/infrastructure-as-code/aj_portfolio/README.md

 5. Setup backend: `kubectl create -f ./backend.yaml`

    - Will show a network issue, just wait a few secounds for the network to resolve
+   - Wait for the backend to finish before you start the frontend

 6. Setup frontend: `kubectl create -f ./frontend.yaml`

    - Will show a network issue, just wait a few secounds for the network to resolve
+   - Takes a while to install all the packages

 ## First time setup